-For the three and nine months ended September 30, 2014, we incurred a consolidated net loss of \$0.9 million and \$30.1 million, respectively and had an accumulated deficit of \$292.2 million at September 30, 2014.
-Our cash and cash equivalents at September 30, 2014 totaled \$14.0 million which is primarily being used for the following: (i) operating activities and completion of the side-by-side configuration of our plant located in Luverne, Minnesota ("Agri-Energy Facility"); (ii) operating activities at our corporate headquarters in Colorado, including research and development work; (iii) capital improvements primarily associated with the Agri-Energy Facility; (iv) costs associated with optimizing isobutanol production technology; (v) costs associated with the ongoing litigation with Butamax Advanced Biofuels LLC ("Butamax"), a joint venture between British Petroleum ("BP") and E.I. du Pont de Nemours and Company ("DuPont"), and DuPont and BP Biofuels; and (vi) debt service obligations.
+For the three and nine months ended September 30, 2015, we incurred a consolidated net loss of \$6.5 million and \$28.2 million respectively, and had an accumulated deficit of \$331.5 million at September 30, 2015.
+Our cash and cash equivalents at September 30, 2015 totaled \$16.2 million which will be used for the following: (i) operating activities of our plant located in Luverne, Minnesota ("Agri-Energy Facility"); (ii) operating activities at our corporate headquarters in Colorado, including research and development work; (iii) capital improvements primarily associated with the Agri-Energy Facility; (iv) costs associated with optimizing isobutanol production technology; and (v) debt service obligations.
 We expect to incur future net losses as we continue to fund the development and commercialization of our product candidates.
 Our transition to profitability is dependent upon, among other things, the successful development and commercialization of our product candidates and the achievement of a level of revenues adequate to support our existing cost structure.
 We may never achieve profitability or generate positive cash flows, and unless and until we do, we will continue to need to raise additional cash.
 We intend to fund future operations through additional private and/or public offerings of debt or equity securities.
 In addition, we may seek additional capital through arrangements with strategic partners or from other sources, may seek to restructure our debt and we will continue to address the Company's cost structure.
 Notwithstanding, there can be no assurance that we will be able to raise additional funds, or achieve or sustain profitability or positive cash flows from operations.
 These conditions raise substantial doubt about our ability to continue as a going concern.